-It is likely that all of the six airplane models that I ordered on February 26 at Lucky Model will finally be all shipped together.
-Since card payment has already been completed in March, I was wondering them.
-I am a little relieved after shipped.
+Likely, all of the six airplane models that I ordered on February 26 at Lucky Model will finally be all shipped together.
+Since card payment has already been completed in March, I was wondering about them.
+I am a little relieved after being shipped.
 Because it is a sea mail, a long step forward to still arrive at hand.
 Some of the overseas customers seem to have been waiting for about a year and a half, depending on the manufacturer, it rarely reproduces, so there may be no choice.

-Apparently, it seems to be a torpedo for Ryusei kit.
-In order to attach to Tenzan, I have to fill three holes and open a new hole for this bomber airplane.
+It seems to be a torpedo for the Ryusei kit.
+To attach to Tenzan, I have to fill three holes and open a new hole for this bomber airplane.
 Although it was written in a large explanation in this indication, I was just about ignoring and installing parts as it is, it’s dangerous.
-This syringe is convenient for gluing from inside of the main wing.
+This syringe is convenient for gluing from the inside of the main wing.
 I thought that strength would increase if pouring adhesive from the inside.
 I prefer a longer needle…

 The paint color of the front and back of the fowler flap, I made a mistake.
 It was the opposite.
 I thought it would be fine in the closed state, but it does not solve the problem.
 I worked hard, such as peeling paint and the gradation, but it was in vain.

-The first flight was in March 1941, beginning of the mission was August 1943.
-The number of gross production was about 1260.
+The first flight was in March 1941, the beginning of the mission was August 1943.
+The gross production was about 1260.
 Greater East Asia War, the initiative shifted to the USA already, and the damage of Tenzan at Rabaul and Mariana was also intense.

 The main armament is the type 91 kai 2 torpedo.
 Avoid interference with the cooling air intake by bringing the suspension position to the right from the axis.
 It is equipped with only one, it seems high under pressure with aiming the spirit of a single shot.

 How about the effect of putting in a black inking on deep green color?
 I have made a whitish inking in the past, so this is dependent on taste.
-Black ink does not make a pointed self-assertion compared to a bright color, I think it will become a calm finish as a whole.
+The black ink does not make pointed self-assertion compared to a bright color, I think it will become a calm finish as a whole.